-I'm sure you have twigs and leaves and string around the yard.
-But what if it's a rainy day or a snowy day or you live in the middle of the dessert with not a tree to be found?
+I’m sure you have twigs and leaves and string around the yard.
+But what if it’s a rainy day or a snowy day or you live in the middle of the desert with not a tree to be found?
 I have a solution for that problem… drum roll… a printable paper leaf crown.
-Hoooray!
+Hooray!

-So instead of hunting around outside, just print out this leaf crown project sheet and have a blast making new fashion accessory.
+So instead of hunting around outside, just print out this leaf crown project sheet (below) and have a blast making new fashion accessories.

 - Garden Crown printable project sheet